Number Conservation via Particle Flow in One-dimensional Cellular Automata: Minimal flows

 When we set instead $h = f \join g$, the proof of~\eqref{eq:meet-notempty} is a bit different.
 Now we conclude instead from $h(w_{0:\ell}) = g(w_{0:\ell})$ that $g(w_{0:\ell}) \geq f(w_{0:\ell})$, and~\eqref{eq:meet-nonempty-true} becomes

 The rest of the argument is the same, and we have now proved that $\F$ is a distributive lattice.

-The space $\H$ of half-flows is a subset not of a single function space but the product of several such spaces, one for each half-flow function.
+The space $\H$ of free half-flows is a subset not of a single function space but the product of several, one for each half-flow.
 This product is still a distributive lattice.
 Therefore it again is enough to check whether it is closed under $\meet$ and $\join$.
 There are a lot more inequalities to consider, but they all can be brought to one of the three forms

-In these inequalities, the $h$ terms stand either for $\hmin$ or $\hmax$, with possibly different choices in the same inequality, $K$ is a constant that does not depend on the half-flow functions, and $v \in \Sigma^j$ and $w \in \Sigma^k$.
+In these inequalities, the $h$ terms stand either for $\hmin$ or $\hmax$, with possibly different choices in the same inequality,\footnote{Different choices are needed because the sequence $(\o h_k, \u h_k)_k$ must also satisfy the right inequality of~\eqref{eq:fmin-fmax-bounds2}, which here becomes $\o h_k(v) \leq \u h_k(v) + (\ell - k) C$.
+To bring it to the form~\eqref{eq:general-maxdist}, it must be written as $\o h_k(v) - \u h_k(v) \leq (\ell - k) C$.} $K$ is a constant that does not depend on the half-flow functions, and $v \in \Sigma^j$ and $w \in \Sigma^k$.
 These inequalities have the same form as those for $\F$, therefore the same arguments can be used, and $\H$ too is a distributive lattice. \end{proof}